Jasonzhou78/MVC-AS2-gitDeskTop_NEW/ZhijunsBooks/ReadMe.txt

 --update codes in the file ApplicationDbContext.cs under the folder .DataAccess --add CoverType.cs under the folder .Model, the codes are very similar to Category.cs except name is different and replace Category with CoverType
+--add CoverType.cs, CoverTypeRepository, ICoverTypeRepository.cs files
+--updated these files
+--updated UnitOfWork.cs, but there is an error under the type(or variable) CoverType --the error is gone when public ICoverTypeRepository CoverType { get; private set; } was added